-DELPH IX SETUP Masking Setup Welcome Welcome Choose engine type to setup: Masking Password Virtualization Masking Administrators This wizard will step you through the setup.
-During this process you will complete the following: Time Create your password for the default "sysadmin" user Set the system time Configure network and services Configure the storage pool Configure provides, SMTP, and LDAP (these are optional) Register your software After setup is complete, you will have two administrators defined: Network Security The system administrator, "sysadmin" with the password you defined.
+DELPH IIX SETUP Masking Setup Welcome Welcome Choose engine type to setup: Masking Password Orientalization Masking Administrators This wizard will step you through the setup.
+During this process you will complete the following: Time Create your password for the default "sysadmin" user Set the system time Configure network and services Configure the storage pool Network Configure proxies, SMTP, and LDAP (these are optional) Register your software After setup is complete, you will have two administrators defined: Network Security The system administrator, "sysadmin" with the password you defined.
 This will be the system administrator for the instance.
 The engine administrator, "admin" with the password you defined.
 This is typically a DBA who will administer all the data managed by the instance.
-Storage The engine autimistrator, autimit with the password you defined.
-This is typically a block who will autimister all the data managed by the instance.
 The masking administrator, "admin" with the password you defined.
 This will be the Masking administrator responsible for setting up users and other administrative actions in Masking.
-When setup is complete, log in as engine administrator to begin using your engine.
+Storage When setup is complete, log in as engine administrator to begin using your engine.